shamonshan/fabric-basic/README.md

  4. `configtx.yaml` contains the policy's for orgz,configurations for the order node and channel

-Apart from  the above i've added  bash scripts for the some of the network geneartions
+Apart from  the above i've added  bash scripts for automating the some of the network operations

 1. `init.sh` Generates certificates and channel artifacts (automates the steps 1 to 9)